VivianBass/GeneFamilies/1. protokol/week-7/day-03.12.md

 - also need the statistics for the angles_to_diagonals

+- angles to diagonal also for log2 data
+- angles to diagonal also for angles distances data

 - improve documentation,
 - improve Lab Book
 - documentation for the slurm scripts for running the tools etc.